 Key Risks of Poor Customer Service

-- Low On-Time Delivery Rate (OTD) from late shipments damages account health.
+- Low On-Time Delivery Rate (OTD) from late shipments damages account health and reduces Buy Box chances.

-- Poor communication leads to negative reviews and fewer repeat buyers.
+- Poor communication leads to negative reviews, fewer repeat purchases, and weaker seller credibility.

 How to Avoid Customer Service Mistakes

-- Respond to all customer inquiries within 24 hours.
+- Respond to all customer inquiries within 48 hours (Seller Response Rate).

 - Use Walmart Fulfillment Services (WFS) to guarantee fast and reliable shipping.